Tai Abed

-Tai Abed-Kassus (תאי עבד; born 3 August 2004) is an Israeli footballer who plays as an attacking midfielder or as a winger for Dutch club Jong PSV, and both the Israel national under-21 team and the Israel national under-20 team.
+Tai Abed-Kassus (תאי עבד; born 3 August 2004) is an Israeli professional footballer who plays as an attacking midfielder or as a winger for club Valladolid, on loan from Levante, and the Israel national team.

 Early life

 Abed was born and raised in Tel Aviv, Israel, to an Israeli family of both Sephardi Jewish and Mizrahi Jewish (Iraqi-Jewish) descent.
 His father Yaakov "Kobi" Abed is an Israeli businessman and chef, who owns two well-known kosher-observant meat restaurant chains.

 He also holds a Spanish passport, on account of his Sephardi Jewish ancestors, which eases the move to certain European football leagues.

 Club career

-Abed joined PSV Eindhoven's youth in August 2021 from Israeli club Hapoel Tel Aviv, signing a three-year contract with the Dutch club.
-He currently plays for Jong PSV (PSV B) that competes at the Eerste Divisie, the second Dutch division for seniors.
+Abed joined PSV Eindhoven in August 2021 from Israeli club Hapoel Tel Aviv, signing a three-year contract with the Dutch club.
+He played for Jong PSV (PSV B) that competes in the Eerste Divisie, the second division of Dutch football.

+On 21 January 2026, Abed moved to La Liga club Levante.
+On 1 September, he was loaned to Segunda División side Valladolid for one year.